obsidianmd/obsidian-help/en/How to/Work with multiple notes.md

 **5. Panes can be ==rearranged by dragging==**.

 Grab the icon in the upper left corner to arrange them however you need.
-For detailed information, see [[Working with multiple panes]].
+For detailed information, see [[Work with multiple panes]].

 ---